Anivice/80386-ASM/documentation/3_qemu.md

 # Chapter 3: QEMU

-## BIOS (Basic I/O System)
+## BIOS (Basic Input Output System)

-The Intel 8086 processor can access up to 1 MB of memory, with address ranges from `0x00000` to `0xFFFFF`.
+The Intel 8086 processor can access up to 1 MB of memory, as we have discussed before, with the address ranges from `0x00000` to `0xFFFFF`.
-However, this 1 MB is not exclusively allocated to DRAM (Dynamic Random Access Memory).
+However, this 1 MB is not solely allocated to DRAM (Dynamic Random Access Memory).
-The architecture of the Intel 8086 divides the memory into two primary segments:
+Intel 8086 divides the memory into multiple parts, and here we will discuss the following
+two:

 | Memory Range      | Device                                 |
 |-------------------|----------------------------------------|
 | `0x00000-0x9FFFF` | Dynamic Random Access Memory (DRAM)    |
 | `0xF0000-0xFFFFF` | Read Only Memory (ROM)                 |

-In the Intel 8086 processor, the memory is segmented into distinct areas over its 1 MB addressable space.
-DRAM (Dynamic Random Access Memory) is mapped to the lower 640 KB, from address `0x00000` to `0x9FFFF`.
+In the Intel 8086 processor, the memory is divided into distinct areas over its 1 MB addressable space.
+DRAM (Dynamic Random Access Memory) is mapped to the lower 640 KB (yeah you can see where Bill Gates got his 640 KB from huh, wonder if he is still worshipping his 640 KB computers while having Windows 11 eating half of my RAM), from address `0x00000` to `0x9FFFF`.
-The upper 64 KB, from `0xF0000` to `0xFFFFF`, is designated for Read Only Memory (ROM), typically containing the system's firmware.
+The upper 64 KB, from `0xF0000` to `0xFFFFF`, is designated for Read-Only Memory (ROM), or BIOS-ROM, typically containing the system's BIOS firmware.
-The middle region between these areas is reserved for external devices, which will be discussed in more detail later.
+The middle region between these areas is reserved for external devices and such, which we will discuss later.

-When the Intel 8086 processor initializes, the Code Segment (CS) register is set to `0xFFFF` and the Instruction Pointer (IP) register to `0x0000`.
+When the Intel 8086 initializes, the Code Segment (CS) register is set to `0xFFFF` and the rest of the registers are set to `0x0000`.
-Consequently, the address for the first instruction to be executed is calculated by the processor as `0xFFFF0` (`0xFFFF` shifted left by 4 bits plus `0x0000`), which falls within the ROM area in the upper 64 KB of the memory map.
+This process points the first instruction to be executed to be `0xFFFF0` (`0xFFFF` shifted left by 4 bits plus `0x0000`), which is at the starting point at the upper 64 KB of the memory map.
-This ensures that the 8086 starts executing from a fixed, read-only location, typically where the system's firmware or bootstrap loader is stored.
+This ensures that the 8086 starts by executing the BIOS firmware, which usually involves hardware health validation and other self-inspection processes, before loading the operating system.

 ## Hard Disk Drive, HDD

-A hard disk drive (HDD), or hard disk, is a storage device used to store substantial amounts of data.
+A hard disk drive (HDD), or hard disk, is a storage device used to store large amounts of data.
+Nowadays, we usually use SSDs, they are considerably faster when it comes to read/write with, well, considerably higher price in some cases.
+The difference between a SSD and an HDD is their internal structures.

 ### Hard Disk Internal Layout

-Below is an image depicting the internal structure of a hard disk:
+Below is an image of the internal structure of a hard disk:

 <div style="text-align: center;">
   <img src="./hard-drive.png" alt="HDD Internal Structure">
 </div>

-As illustrated, a hard disk consists of one or more metal disks mounted on a motor.
+As illustrated above, a hard disk consists of one or more metal disks mounted on a motor.
-Additionally, the "head," which reads and writes data, is attached to a metal arm, powered by a separate motor.
+The "head," which reads and writes data, is attached to a metal arm, powered by a separate motor.

-The disk motor operates at a constant speed, which varies among different disks.
+The disk motor operates at a relatively constant speed, which varies among different disks.
-Typically, the speed ranges from $5,400$ to $7,200$ RPM (Revolutions Per Minute).
+Typically, the speed ranges from $5,400$ to $7,200$ RPM (Revolutions Per Minute, ***NOT Round per Minute***).
-However, some disks achieve speeds of $10,000$ RPM or even $15,000$ RPM.
+However, some hard disks achieve speeds of $10,000$ RPM or even $15,000$ RPM.
-These high-speed disks are generally designed for high-performance applications, primarily in server environments.
+These high-speed disks are generally designed for high-performance applications, primarily in server setups.

 #### Head

-Each disk inherently features two sides, and accordingly, there are two heads per disk.
-These heads are systematically labeled from the top to bottom, starting at 0 and increasing sequentially: 0, 1, 2, 3, and so forth.
+Each disk inherently features two sides (obviously), and accordingly, there are two heads per disk.
+These heads are systematically labeled from top to bottom, starting at 0 and increasing sequentially: 0, 1, 2, 3, and so forth.

 All the heads are grouped together, and when the head motor operates,